 The ability to produce a variety of forms and formats scaffold types (e.g. coatings, films, sponges, hydrogels, electro-spun fibers, micro/nanospheres, etc.) offers a number of advantages over other biopolymer systems like collagen, chitosan, and alginate that have less variety in processing choices.
 The silk material properties can then be modified through a variety of processing techniques to change degradation rate, hydrophobicity/hydrophilicity, transparency, mechanical strength, porosity, oxygen permeability, and thermal stability.
 In this regard, silk proteins represent a class of biopolymers with definable material properties for a given application.

-This product is prepared from silk fibroin extracted from Bombyx mori silkworm cocoons and contains a high monomer content with a molecular weight of approximately 100k Da.
+Our silk fibroin solution is prepared from silk fibroin extracted from Bombyx mori silkworm cocoons and contains a high monomer content with a molecular weight of approximately 100k Da.
 It is supplied as a ~50 mg/mL (5%) aqueous solution.
 This product is aseptically processed resulting in a low bioburden but is not considered sterile.
 If culturing cells using this product, measures should be taken to maintain sterility of cultures such as use of antibiotics.
 This product is shipped separately on dry ice.